OpenSociocracy/documentation-website/docs/about-us/opensociocracy-team-members/index.md

       Our Team
     </template>
     <template #lead>
-      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
+      The development of OpenSociocracy is a small but growing effort, join today.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers